akshayut1998/portfolio/README.md

     <td><img src="assets/Impact_Analytics.jpg" alt="Impact Logo" width="270" height="270"></td>
     <td>
       <strong>Senior Data Scientist (Jan 2022 - May 2023)</strong><br>
-      - Led forecasting projects for retailer clients to use in Impact Analytics' SaaS products, achieving 75%+ forecast accuracy<br>
+      - Spearheaded retail forecasting projects to estimate the impact of pricing on sales, which helped save $500K+ annually<br>
-      - Applied forecasts for business improvements, optimizing inventory and pricing, saving clients $200K+ annually<br>
+      - Conducted A/B tests to pinpoint and eliminate ineffective coupons for e-commerce clients, saving $50K annually<br>
       - Liaised with clients, addressing business problems and handling inquiries about models used for forecasting
     </td>
   </tr>